aineon/velvet-goldmine/TESTING.md

 #### **Footer**
 - Visible across the site at all device sizes
-- **_Newsletter Setion_**:
+- **_Newsletter Section_**:
     - A valid email address must be added to the form to submit it
     - If the form is not valid the user is informed
     - If the form is valid:
-        - and the users clicks the *Sign Up* button that email address will be added to the newsletter mailing list if it does not aleady exist in the database
+        - and the users clicks the *Sign Up* button that email address will be added to the newsletter mailing list if it does not already exist in the database
         - If the email address does not exist a toast success message is triggered informing the user they have been added to the mailing list
         - A confirmation email is sent to that email address informing the user they have signed up for the newsletter and includes a link they can follow if they wish to unsubscribe
         - If the email address does exist a toast error message is triggered informing the user that that email address already exists in the database